harshitpaunikar1/edge-ai-container-trailer-detection/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: cleaned up the cell ordering in the notebook so it reads top to bottom without jumping around.
 - Deliverable: Cleaner than this morning's version.
+## 2025-02-05 - Day 12: Polish wrap

+- Task summary: Used the last day on Edge AI Container & Trailer Detection to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+The tricky bit was making the system sound realistic without pretending every edge case was solved.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+It was not super polished, just stable enough that I felt okay moving forward.